 She describes how Harry’s hands sink into “muddy water”, this is evocative but not entirely limited by Harry’s point of view, which might have been more sensual (she could have said cold liquid, brown liquid etc.).
 This strikes a balance between evoking the sensation and maintaining clarity.

-Rowling lets us into Harry’s thought process, “He could not understand where Voldemort had gone and expected him to swoop put of the darkness at any moment”.
+Rowling lets us into Harry’s thought process, “He could not understand where Voldemort had gone and expected him to swoop out of the darkness at any moment”.
 This both puts us in Harry’s shoes and echoes the queries in the reader’s mind, acting as a promise that this will be explained.

 She describes the sensation of blood trickling down Harry’s face rather than telling us that Harry is bleeding.
 The reader is offered the pleasure of putting that together for themselves, making it fresh and visceral and engaging.
-That interpretation is bolstered in the very next scene, where Harry is told by a man, “I’ve fixed your ribs, your tooth and your arm”.
+That interpretation is then bolstered in the very next scene, where Harry is told by a man, “I’ve fixed your ribs, your tooth and your arm”.

 Rowling describes Hagrid as a dark mass to evoke his stillness and Harry’s concern that he might have been killed.
 This line also mimics the sensation of moving through darkness.
 But, Rowling also clarifies with “that was Hagrid” so that we are not too unclear.